dr-jpk/weather-forecast/final_report.md

 ### Best Model - Random Forest Classifier

 The random forest model seems to be a good first approach, as it features internal bagging (of decision trees with random initial parameters), is robust against overfitting and yields feature importances for a good interpretability.
-Since it separates the data into classes by splitting according to a threshold on the values of features, it is especially useful to, for instance, differentiate the different locations and classifiy the weather in high or low humidity branches, where humidity will likely be an important feature, as it rises when rain is to be expected.
+Since it separates the data into classes by splitting according to a threshold on the values of features, it is especially useful to, for instance, differentiate the different locations and classify the weather in high or low humidity branches, where humidity will likely be an important feature, as it rises when rain is to be expected.

 Since some features contain a lot of NaN values (10% to about 50% of all entries), and these variables are expected to have a big influence on the model decision (for meteorological reasons), the difference between replacing the NaN values with the mean or mode over the whole column and dropping all rows with NaN values is analyzed.
 The fraction of NaN values per *Location* for the features with most NaN values (*Sunshine, Cloud9am, Could3pm, Evaporation, Pressure9am, Pressure3pm*) is plotted in the figure below.